Bob Lemon: Second stint with Yankees

 Steinbrenner named Lemon the team's field manager a second time on September 6, 1981, the sixth Yankees' manager change since 1978 after firing Gene Michael, who also had served as general manager and had won the first half of the split season.
 The Yankees moved on to the postseason and dispatched the Milwaukee Brewers and the Billy Martin-led Oakland Athletics, and won the first two games of the 1981 World Series against the Dodgers, only to lose four straight and the Series.
 Lemon survived just a few weeks into the 1982 season (the Yankees were 6–8) before Steinbrenner dismissed him one last time, despite a promise from Steinbrenner he would manage the season "no matter what".
 Lemon had considered resigning a week before because of Steinbrenner's constant criticisms, but coach Mike Ferraro talked him out of it.
 Of the agreement between Lemon and Steinbrenner, Steinbrenner said, "Lem and I talked.
 He said it was O.K.
 He said he didn't take it as a promise anyway."
 Tommy John thought Lemon "was relieved" at Steinbrenner's decision.
 Gene Michael succeeded Lemon as manager.
 All in all, Lemon had managed just over one full season of games (172) for the Yankees, winning 99 games for a .576 winning percentage.
+Lemon, however, was allowed to attend the 1982 Major League Baseball All-Star Game as a guest of Montreal Expos owner Charles Bronfman.